MayroseLab/MayroseLab/handy.md

 * compute-0-70
 * compute-0-71

+Overall, all the nodes have 172 cores.
+However, in some nodes, there is only 31GB, so when allocating each job 4GB, for example, then not all the cores could be utilized as the same time.

 **Please note: users that at some point during they're studies had a user created for them under computer science directory must request Danny to change their defalut directory in power.
 The password must be reset as well.**

 **Syntax to submit a job:** qsub -q kerenh \<job_file_path\>